Solution · Home Services

 Lead qualification and dispatch routing by tradeManual review of ServiceTitan or Housecall Pro inbox when back from the jobGeneric script; cannot route by trade (HVAC vs plumbing) or emergency tierCora qualifies by trade, zip code, and urgency before booking.
 Dispatch board stays clean.

-Seasonal reactivation and repeat work schedulingManual outreach from Jobber if remembered; no systematic seasonal triggersMonthly email blast not timed to trade-specific service intervalsEcho triggers reactivation timed to your seasonal cycle: HVAC tuneups, spring landscaping, fall gutters
+Seasonal reactivation and repeat work schedulingManual outreach from Jobber if remembered; no systematic seasonal triggersMonthly email blast not timed to trade-specific service intervalsEcho triggers reactivation timed to your seasonal cycle: HVAC tuneups, spring landscaping, fall gutters, while Lila keeps the profile fresh for the season

-Google Local Services Ads and local search coverageLSA account set up once; GBP updated sporadically; review velocity stalls after initial burstOccasional GBP posts; no ongoing LSA quality-score management or citation buildingLila continuously optimises GBP, citation network, and LSA quality score for every service area
+Google Local Services Ads and local search coverageLSA account set up once; GBP updated sporadically; review velocity stalls after initial burstOccasional GBP posts; no ongoing LSA quality-score management or citation buildingLila optimizes GBP, citations, and AI search visibility for every service area, and builds the review base that lifts LSA quality score

 Reporting (lead-to-job ratio, callback rate, CAC by channel)Manual export from Angi or Google LSA dashboards, if pulled at allPDF summary; no unified view of callback rate or lead-to-job ratio across channelsLive Sage dashboard: lead-to-job ratio, callback rate, and cost per qualified lead by channel